Shop now & save up to 80% on medication

 • Older age: may hide low muscle or frailty.

-• Pregnancy: changes weight for reasons BMI does not separate.
+• Pregnancy: changes weight for reasons BMI cannot separate.

 • Fluid retention: can increase weight without added fat.

-• Ethnic background: may shift risk at lower or higher BMI values.
+• Ethnic background: may shift risk at different BMI values.

-• Recent illness: may cause weight loss that needs medical review.
+• Recent illness: may cause weight loss that needs review.

-Low BMI also deserves context.
-Unintended weight loss, poor appetite, weakness, or repeated infections may suggest a need to assess nutrition, muscle, and underlying illness.
-Related condition hubs such as Malnutrition and Sarcopenia can help frame those concerns.
+Low BMI also needs context.
+Unintended weight loss, poor appetite, weakness, dizziness, or repeated infections may suggest a need to assess nutrition, muscle, and underlying illness.

-BMI works best when it is paired with other measurements.
+BMI works best when paired with other measurements.
 A clinician may consider waist circumference, blood pressure, fasting glucose, A1C, cholesterol, triglycerides, liver enzymes, kidney function, sleep symptoms, medications, and family history.

 Waist circumference can be useful because it gives a rough sense of abdominal fat.
-It is not perfect, and measurement technique matters.
-Still, waist size can add information when BMI alone seems unclear.
+Measurement technique matters, and waist size is not perfect.
+Still, it can add information when BMI alone seems unclear.

-Blood pressure and lab results help show whether weight is connected with active health risk.
-For example, two people with the same BMI may have different A1C levels, triglycerides, blood pressure readings, and medication needs.
+Blood pressure and lab results show whether weight is linked with active health risk.
+Two people with the same BMI may have different A1C levels, triglycerides, blood pressure readings, and medication needs.
 Those differences can change the care discussion.

-Lifestyle factors also matter.
+Lifestyle context also matters.
 Sleep, stress, alcohol intake, smoking, activity level, meal pattern, and access to consistent food all shape health risk.
 A BMI number cannot explain those drivers.

 The safest way to use BMI is to treat it as a starting point.
-It can help you decide what to discuss next, but it should not be used to label health, self-worth, or treatment need.
+It can help you decide what to discuss next, but it should not label health, self-worth, or treatment need.

-If your BMI is above or below the usual adult range, consider the pattern rather than one isolated result.
-Was the change gradual or sudden?
+Look at patterns rather than one isolated result.
+Has your weight changed quickly or gradually?
 Has waist size changed?
 Are blood pressure, glucose, or lipid results also changing?
 Are there symptoms such as fatigue, swelling, breathlessness, appetite loss, binge eating, or frequent low blood sugar?

 Example: Two adults may both have a BMI of 31 kg/m².
 One may have high blood pressure, rising A1C, and a large waist circumference.
 The other may have stable labs, high muscle mass, and no weight-related symptoms.
 The same BMI can lead to different clinical conversations.